-AppHarvest is a newer vertical farming stock.
+AppHarvest is one of the newer vertical farming stocks.

 Hydrofarm Holdings is a vertical farming stock out of Pennsylvania.

 Pennsylvania isn't all big oil and fracking.
 The state also produces environmental advancements like vertical farming, and Hydrofarm Holdings Group Inc. (NASDAQ:HYFM) is evidence.
-The 44-year-old brand went public at the end of 2020 and has gone on a bit of a ride.
+The 45-year-old brand went public at the end of 2020 and has gone on a bit of a ride.
 However, the stock has lots of potential.

-Looking at vertical farming from a different lens with Xylem
+Looking at vertical farming from a different lens with Xylem.

 Indoor vertical farms require water desalination technology, which is exactly where Xylem Inc. (NYSE:XYL) comes into play.
 This is just one example of a water treatment company functioning at a publicly traded, commercial scale.
 The dividend yield of 0.96 percent can be enticing to potential investors, offering an annual dividend of about $1.12 per share.

-Expect more public vertical farming stocks to come
+Expect more public vertical farming stocks to come.

 This niche agricultural sector is just getting started.
 Aerofarms was expected to go public via a SPAC called Spring Valley Acquisition Corp.
 (NASDAQ:SV) last year.
 The company called off the SPAC late last year, but could opt for a different path of going public.
 As land becomes harder to come by and efficient, eco-minded farming becomes the norm, vertical farming stocks will be at the forefront.